 \section{Preliminaries}

-\begin{definition}[Reeb graph] A Reeb graph is a pair $(F,f)$ where $F$ is a non-empty connected topological space and $f \colon F \to \R$ a continuous function, such that $F$ admits the structure of a $1$-dimensional CW-complex for which \begin{itemize} \item $f$ restricts to an embedding on each $1$-cell, and \item for every finite interval $I\subset \R$, $f^{-1}(I)$ intersects a finite number of cells. \end{itemize} \end{definition} We often refer to $F$ as a Reeb graph without referring explicitly to the function $f$.
+\begin{definition}[Reeb graph] A Reeb graph is a pair $(F,f)$ where $F$ is a non-empty connected topological space and $f \colon F \to \R$ a continuous function, such that $F$ admits the structure of a $1$-dimensional CW complex for which \begin{itemize} \item $f$ restricts to an embedding on each $1$-cell, and \item for every bounded interval $I\subset \R$, the preimage $f^{-1}(I)$ intersects a finite number of cells. \end{itemize} \end{definition} We often refer to $F$ as a Reeb graph without referring explicitly to the function $f$.
 A morphism (isomorphism) of Reeb graphs is a value-preserving continuous map (homeomorphism).

-\begin{remark} Suppose $(F, f)$ is a Reeb graph, let $I \subseteq \R$ be a closed interval, and fix the structure of a CW-complex on $F$ as in \cref{def:ReebGraph}.
-As we may subdivide any $1$-cell whose interior intersects $f^{-1}(\partial I)$, the preimage $f^{-1}(I)$ also admits the structure of a CW-complex.
+\begin{remark} Suppose $(F, f)$ is a Reeb graph, let $I \subseteq \R$ be a closed interval, and fix the structure of a CW complex on $F$ as in \cref{def:ReebGraph}.
+As we may subdivide any $1$-cell whose interior intersects $f^{-1}(\partial I)$, the preimage $f^{-1}(I)$ also admits the structure of a CW complex.
 Thus, the preimage $f^{-1}(I)$ is locally path-connected and therefore the connected components and the path-components of $f^{-1}(I)$ coincide. \end{remark}

 \begin{definition}[Contour tree] A contour tree is a contractible Reeb graph. \end{definition}